 Do you have measurable results?

-(These results are obtained through Quarterly Assessments and Mentor Reporting Forms)
+(These results are obtained through Quarterly Assessments and Mentor Reporting Forms for 2012)

 73 % of children referred to the program received some form of programming

 82 % of mentees felt they have benefited from having a mentor